cnalty/cnalty.github.io/README.md

 # About Me

 I am an undergraduate student at the University of Maryland.
-I am expecting to graduate in May of 2021 with two degrees, Bachelor's in Computer Science and Bachelor's in Mathematics.
-Following this I hope to continue my education by pursing a Ph.D. in Machine Learning or Natural Language Processing.
+I am expecting to graduate in May of 2021 with two degrees, Bachelor's in Computer Science with a minor Mathematics.
+Following this I hope to continue my education by pursing a Ph.D. in Reinforcement Learning.

-I have an extreme interest in Deep Neural Networks and Data Science.
-The framework I am most familiar with is PyTorch, but have also done basic work with OpenVINO.
-Below are repositories using fully connected and convolutional neural networks.

 My resume can be found [here](cnalty.github.io/resume.pdf)